Adrlanoo/Sand-Game-Project/README.md

 Falling sand is a game where the user can interact by placing and removing particles such as ( Sand, Water, and Metal) on a canvas which can interact with other particles in various ways.

+I will say most of the trouble was trying to figure out how these elements work with each other and how they would effect each other when attracted and how that outcome will be resulted.